ASKING FOR IT

 Irish Times Theatre Award Winner: Audience Choice Award

-A stage adaptation of Louise O’Neill’s devastating novel, which shines an unflinching light on the experience of a young woman whose life is changed for ever by a horrific act of violence.
+This stage adaptation of Louise O’Neill’s devastating novel shines an unflinching light on the experience of a young woman whose life is changed for ever by a horrific act of violence.

 One night in a small town in Co.
 Cork, where everyone knows everyone, things spiral terrifyingly out of control.
 What will happen now? – to Emma?
 To her family?
 To the others?